cdzombak/slack-emoji/README.md

 # slack-emoji

-emojis for various things in Slack
+A variety of emoji for use in Slack et al.